botherder/is-lockdown/README.md

 # is-lockdown

 is-lockdown is a small library to allow to tentatively detect whether a website viewer is running iOS with [Lockdown Mode](https://www.apple.com/newsroom/2022/07/apple-expands-commitment-to-protect-users-from-mercenary-spyware/) enabled (or at least available).
 The primary purpose of this library is to allow to dynamically adapt the styling of a webpage to facilitate browing for users with Lockdown Mode enabled, and therefore incentivize its use.
+You can find [here](https://www.sevarg.net/2022/07/20/ios16-lockdown-mode-browser-analysis/) an interesting breakdown of features changes in Lockdown Mode.

 ## Install